Learn - Glossary

 Community Content prompt.
 A one-page acknowledgement that themes, icon sets, and public budgets are made by other users and that the app uses automated AI moderation; tap I Understand once and it stops appearing on every community page.
 Discover.

 Compare Budget.
-A separate mode on the Match Transactions dialog that compares your actual spending against your plan and produces a category breakdown, without committing any matches.
+A separate mode on the Match Transactions dialog that reads your recent spending against your plan and proposes changes to the budget: flows to add, planned amounts to update, and flows that look inactive.
+It matches nothing.
 Matching and Resolving.

 CSV / TSV / TXT.
 The file formats the app accepts for transaction upload: up to 3 files at once, 200 KB per file.
 File Uploads.